Rainwaves/StereoPanner/Prototyping/README.txt

 4) Move or copy this file to the C:/ folder (this is where Max will try to find deleteDLL.bat)

-5) Finally, navigate to your builds output folder (this is where your VST file is created when you compile your code), create a new blank .txt file, save it, and rename it "blankDLL.dll"
+5) Finally, navigate to your builds output folder (this is where your VST file is created when you compile your code), create a new blank .txt file, save it, and rename it "blankDLL.dll".

 OR

 Simply copy and paste the blankDLL file included in this repository to your builds output folder instead!

+!!
+Max will try to load the blankDLL.dll file and an error may pop up about it having no VST format,
+    but it doesn't matter.
+It's just a way of tricking the machine...